 Dublin Travel Tips & Advice

 - Pick up a Leap Card for 1, 3 or 7 days.
 The Leap Card is a convenient way to pay for all public transport services in Dublin and fares are up to 31% cheaper than individual tickets!

 - The best time to visit Dublin is during the summer months (May to August), with warmer temperatures and tons of festivals.
 Another good time is March, when the city prepares for Saint Patrick’s Day.

 - Speaking of festivals, some of the best are Electric Picnic, Oktoberfest, Fringe Festival, and Dublin at Christmas.
 There’s even a Bram Stoker Festival for you vampire fans!

 - Dublin International Airport is about 6 miles away from the city center.
-The easiest way to get into the city is by using the airport’s Airlink Bus (also known as Route 747).
-They depart for the city every 15-20 minutes, and costs €6 one way.
+The easiest way to get into the city is the Airlink Bus (also known as Route 747).
+They depart every 15-20 minutes, and cost €6 one way.